- Name:

 Comments

 I was a student at BAA from 1979 (Foundation at Monks Park) to 1983.
-I designed the poster for the 1979 foundation show (I still have a copy) and did all the pre-press work on the 1983 degree magazine for the graphics course.
+I designed the

-As a mature student, I was able to form closer relationships with some of the staff, such as
+As a mature student, I was able to form closer relationships with some of the staff,

 John Vince, Jack Shirreff, Mike Grey, Harry